 Highlights: Cape Florida Lighthouse, Bill Baggs Cape Florida State Park Beach

-Here’s a round-up of our 15 best Miami neighborhoods and where to go: For the hardcore party animals, South Beach, Miami Beach, and Little Havana are waiting for you.
+That’s our round-up of the best Miami neighborhoods: For the hardcore party animals, South Beach, Miami Beach, and Little Havana are waiting for you.
 Arts and culture lovers should head to Wynwood, Coral Gables, and Little Haiti.

 Those looking for luxury will feel right at home in Brickell, the Miami Design District, and Key Biscayne.
 Meanwhile, families can have the most fun at Coconut Grove, Downtown Miami, and Homestead.